chrisdone/website/hakyll/posts/clientside-programming-haskell.markdown

 tags: haskell
 ---

-At the beginning of this decade, a few of us Haskellers were exploring how best to do client-side web programming.
+At the beginning of this decade (2010), a few of us Haskellers were exploring how best to do client-side web programming.
 We didn't want to write JavaScript.
 There's a surprising number of techniques we tried to avoid doing so.
 There was work coming from academia and